Nihar-Debnath/OS/lecture-4-(kernel)/03_user_mode_kernel_mode.md

-Great question!
-Let’s understand **how communication happens between user mode and kernel mode** in a computer system.

----

 ## 🧠 First: What are User Mode and Kernel Mode?

 - **User Mode**: Where your applications run (like Chrome, games, or code editors).
 It has **limited access** to hardware.